fortrabbit/help/docs/github.md

 }
 ```

 What you need is the `token` value.
 In the above example it is `12345abc1234512345`.
-Open up your `composer.json` file and add the token withunder the `config` directive:
+Open up your `composer.json` file and add the token under the `config` directive:

 ```
 {